AFKjr/quick-escape-artist/MVP_STATUS.md

 For production, we would need to:
 1. Create custom icons and splash screens
-2. Set up the in-app purchase system
-3. Implement analytics
+2. Implement analytics
-4. Perform thorough testing across different devices
+3. Perform thorough testing across different devices